fabianlee/gcp-gke-clusters-ingress/README.md

 ## Private Autopilot cluster with private endpoint

-An Autopilot private GKE cluster (nodes have private IP), that only offers a private endpoint for kubeapi.
+An Autopilot private GKE cluster, that only offers a private endpoint for kubeapi.
 That means you can only run kubectl from either:
 * the private jumpbox in the same subnet (reached via the public bastion/jumpbox in 10.0.91.0)
 * OR directly from the bastion/jumpbox on 10.0.91.0 because it has been added as a [master authorized network](https://cloud.google.com/kubernetes-engine/docs/how-to/authorized-networks)